Q&A: Seeing Her Homeland through a New Lens

 Going out into our territory and having such an awesome crew to work with made me feel really comfortable in front of the camera.
 I’ve been interviewed before but never in front of such a huge camera!
 But it was more the thought of it being an IMAX film—that’s intimidating.
 I felt more nervous afterwards thinking about the film being on huge screens in different places around the world.

 The filming happened two summers ago, when I was working for the Spirit Bear Research Foundation.
 We were doing field work on bears, collecting their fur so their DNA could be tested to find out about the bears’ diets, their health and a lot more.
 You’ll learn a lot about bears in the film.
 At one point, the filmmakers hung a wire over a stomp trail, and a bear just came along and walked in exactly that spot—it was perfect.
-Then the bear rubbed its back on a tree, and we were standing maybe five metres away, just out of sight of the camera.
+Then the bear rubbed its back on a tree, and we were standing maybe five meters away, just out of sight of the camera.
 Stomp trails and rub trees are ways that bears communicate with other bears in the area.
 On the trails, they stomp their paws into the ground and the glands in their paws give off a scent.
 Every bear that walks along that trail steps in the same spots.

 Why is the SEAS program so valuable for youth in your community?